Want to learn How to Make Preserved Lemons? This recipe is simple and only requires a few ingredients of fresh lemons, lemon juice, and salt.

 - ⅓ cup salt

-- extra fresh lemon juice to cover lemons , if needed
+extra fresh lemon juice to cover lemons , if needed

 - Using a clean large glass jar with an air-tight lid, place 2 tablespoons of salt to cover bottom of jar.
-Take each lemon, one at a time, and put in jar, pressing down to release juice and covering the lemon with another 1 teaspoon of salt.
+Take each lemon, one at a time, and place in jar, pressing down to release the juice and covering the lemon with another 1 teaspoon of salt.
 Repeat process with remaining lemons.

 - Finish by topping lemons with 2 tablespoons of salt and enough extra fresh lemon juice to fully submerge them in the liquid.
 Tightly cover the jar with the lid and shake the jar a few times.
 Leave at room temperature for 2 days, shaking the jar each day.
 On the third day, place jar in the refrigerator.

 - Lemons should be fully pickled in 3-4 weeks and ready to use.
 Will keep up to 1 year in refrigerator, making sure lemons are always submerged in the lemon juice.

 To use: remove desired amount of lemon and remove the inside and all white pith, leaving only the rind.
 Use the rind as instructed in a recipe or eat as is (that's what I do sometimes as a snack!).
 Enjoy!

 - Lemons should be ready to use and fully pickled in 3-4 weeks.

 - Will keep up to 1 year in refrigerator; make sure lemons are always submerged in the lemon juice.

 This couldn’t have come at a better time!
 My neighbor just gave me a huge bag of lemons from their tree and I was searching how to use them.
 Love this recipe and thank you!